Roy's Blog: January 2012

-Here are 11 questions you should ask to determine if he has what it takes to help you build a Unique and Distinctive organization.
+Here are 11 questions you should ask to determine if they have what it takes to help you build a unique and distinctive organization.

-1. Tell me about a Project you led where your Execution was brilliant.
+1. Tell me about a project you led where your execution was brilliant.
 What did you do to make it so?
-The words passion, clear vision, shared purpose, recognition and relentless focus on the goal should be sprinkled through his answer.
+The words passion, clear vision, shared purpose, recognition and relentless focus on the goal should be sprinkled through their answer.

-2. Define Marketing.
-Make sure his answer contains the following words: Value Creation.
+2. Define marketing.
+Make sure their answer contains the following words: Value.
 Fans.
 Packages.
 Personalization.
-Unique Wants and Desires.
-Give him the heave-ho if he constantly references Marketing 101 stuff like The 4 P’s and customer needs.
+Unique wants and desires.
+Give them the heave-ho if they constantly references Marketing 101 stuff like The 4 P’s and customer needs.

-3. Define Leadership.
-Listen for the concept of “Serving People”.
-If you don’t hear it, wave to him as he leaves your office.
+3. Define leadership.
+Listen for the concept of “serving people”.
+If you don’t hear it, wave to them as they leave your office.

-4. How much CRAP have you eliminated in your previous jobs?
-If he doesn’t understand the question, you could be looking at a good candidate for someone else.
+4. How much CRAP have you eliminated in their previous jobs?
+If they don’t understand the question, you could be looking at a good candidate for someone else.

-5. Do you like Human Beings?
-Watch for a confused look on his face like he knows it’s a trick question but doesn’t know where you are leading him.
+5. Do you like human beings?
+Watch for a confused look on their face.
+They know it’s a trick question but don’t know where you are leading them.

-6. Tell me a Story that would prove that you DO love Humans He will either leave you cold with his answer or he will give you goosebumps.
-If he gives you goosebumps you have a winner.
+6. Tell me a story that would prove that you DO love humans.
+They will either leave you cold with their answer or they will give you goosebumps.
+If you get goosebumps you have a winner.

-7. Have you ever developed a Service Strategy?
+7. Have you ever developed a “promise to serve”?
 What did it say?
-Listen for words like Experience, Memories, WOW and Dazzling.
+Listen for words like experience, memories, WOW! and dazzling.

-9. Have you ever worked for a company that had Dumb Rules - Rules or Policies that made no sense to customers?
-If he says “no” he’s lying.
+9. Have you ever worked for a company that had “dumb rules”? - Rules or policies that made no sense to customers?
 What did you do to help eliminate them?
-If he doesn’t say he was instrumental in changing them stop the Interview.
+If they don’t say how they were instrumental in changing them stop the interview.
 It’s over.

-10. What would he do to help you make your organization Remarkable, Unique, Distinctive and Gaspworthy?
+10. What would you do to help you make your organization remarkable, unique, distinctive and gaspworthy?
 Look for stuff done to serve customers.
 Ignore technology answers.

 11. How are YOU DiFFERENT from anyone else?
 What makes you special?
-If he can’t define how HE stands out from the Herd, what makes you think he will be able to so it for your organization?.
+If they can’t define how THEY stand out from the herd, what makes you think they will be able to so it for your organization?

 Anyone who gives thoughtful answers to these questions is a keeper.
 Send the others packing.